Akwasi Frimpong: Early life and education

-Frimpong who was born in Ghana grew up in Kumasi, and moved to the Netherlands at age 8.
-His first eight years were spent in a small one-room home in the village of Kumasi, Ghana.
+Frimpong, who was born in Ghana grew up in Kumasi and moved to the Netherlands at age 8.
+His first eight years were spent in a small one-room home in the city of Kumasi, Ghana.
 His grandmother Minka raised him and nine other grandchildren.
 Though they all slept on the ground and his grandmother struggled to feed that many mouths, Frimpong remembers those years with fondness.
-At the age of eight, Frimpong joined his mother Esther Amoako, a gospel singer, in the Netherlands.
+At the age of eight, Frimpong joined his mother, Esther Amoako, a gospel singer, in the Netherlands.
 At that time, he was not a legal immigrant to the Netherlands, but his family worked on obtaining his Dutch residence permit.
-The process took 13 more years, and a monumental effort by his many supporters.
+The process took 13 more years and was a monumental effort by his many supporters.
 He finally earned his residency permit in 2007 and gained Dutch nationality in 2008.
-When ready to attend high school, with his illegal status, the only school that gave him a high school education chance was the Johan Cruyff College, a school that offers athletes an opportunity to balance sport with vocational education.
+When ready to attend high school, with his illegal status, the only school that gave him a high school education chance was Johan Cruyff College, a school that offers athletes an opportunity to balance sport with vocational education.
 During this period, he faced several challenges, which Frimpong describes as: As an illegal immigrant, I had to face different challenges.
 I was unhappy.
-I was scared and I didn't know what to do.
+I was scared, and I didn't know what to do.
 I felt abused, I felt an outcast.
 It was only after what Frimpong describes as ‘monumental effort’, that the athlete and his parents were able to acquire a legal residence permit in the Netherlands in 2007 and Dutch nationality in 2008.

 Running

-Frimpong began sprinting at 15 years old, when a friend showed him a medal he had won in a race.
-Frimpong wanted one, so, in 2001, he started running under former Olympian Sammy Monsels.
+Frimpong began sprinting at 15 years old when a friend showed him a medal he had won in a race.
+Frimpong wanted one, so in 2001, he started running under former Olympian Sammy Monsels.
 After just two years of hard work and intense training, Frimpong won the title of Dutch junior champion in the 200-meter sprint.
 This was the same achievement that earned him the nickname ‘GoldenSprint’.
-By 2003, earned the nickname GoldenSprint and he aspired to compete at the Olympic Games.
+By 2003, he earned the nickname GoldenSprint, and he aspired to compete at the Olympic Games.
 To honor Frimpong's work, Monsels gave him his golden track shoes at this time.